Core Exercises for Men.

 Hanging Leg RaiseTrain anti-rotation for real-world strengthTargets lower abs like nothing else

-Pallof PressResist cable rotation from side stanceTrains anti-rotation for real-world strength
+Pallof PressResist cable rotation from the side stanceTrains anti-rotation for real-world strength

 Pro Tip: Do these 2- 3x/week—your entire physique will thank you.